Campus Based Scholarships

 – Have a minimum college GPA of 2.5 on a 4.0 scale.

 – Have a satisfactory explanation for any record of arrest and/or civil conviction.

 – Have no moral or personal conviction against bearing arms or supporting and defending the Constitution of the United States.

 Those applicants advancing to further scholarship consideration are scheduled for a medical examination and a personal interview.

 If you are selected for (and accept) an ROTC Scholarship, you are required to:

 – Sign a contract with the Secretary of the Army.

 – Accept a Commission to serve in the Army on active duty, in the Army National Guard, or in the Army Reserves upon degree completion.

-– Serve in the military for a period 8 years.
+– Serve in the military for a period of 8 years.
 This may be fulfilled by one of the following: 1.
 Serving active duty, if selected, for 4 years followed by 4 years of service in the Army National Guard, Army Reserves, or Inactive Ready Reserve (IRR).
 You may elect to serve to serve on active duty longer, but only the first 4 are required.
 Terms of obligation begin at the time of commissioning.

-2. Serve 8 years in drill status (one weekend a month and two weeks a year for training) the Army National Guard or Army reserves, that includes a 3-6 month active duty term for initial training.
+2. Serve 8 years in drill status (one weekend a month and two weeks a year for training) the Army National Guard or Army reserves, which includes a 3-6 month active duty term for initial training.

 Leaders Training Course

 LTC is four weeks of intense classroom and field training held in the summer at Fort Knox, KY.
 This course is an accelerated version of the first two years of leadership development training Cadets receive in the Basic Course.
-By transforming yourself though this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course on campus-provided you have two years of college remaining (undergraduate or graduate).
+By transforming yourself through this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course on campus-provided you have two years of college remaining (undergraduate or graduate).